Gaussian processes (2/3) - Fitting a Gaussian process kernel

 Kernel function

-To model the different characteristics of our dataset we will create a covariance (kernel) function by combining different kernels already available in TensorFlow-Probability .
-The different data characterics will be modelled as:
+To model the different characteristics of our dataset we will create a covariance (kernel) function by combining a few small JAX kernel functions.
+The different data characteristics will be modelled as:

-• Long term smooth change in CO₂ levels over time modelled by a exponentiated quadratic kernel defined in the code below as smooth_kernel .
+• Long term smooth change in CO₂ levels over time modelled by an exponentiated quadratic kernel defined in the code below as smooth_kernel .

-• Seasonality based on a local periodic kernel, which consists of a exponentiated sine squared kernel multiplied with a exponentiated quadratic to make the seasonality degrade as further it gets from the observations.
+• Seasonality based on a local periodic kernel, which consists of a periodic kernel multiplied with an exponentiated quadratic to make the seasonality decay as it gets farther from the observations.
 This seasonal periodic kernel is defined in the code below as local_periodic_kernel .

 • Short to medium term irregularities modelled by a rational quadratic kernel, which is defined in the code below as irregular_kernel .

-• Observational noise which will be modelled directly by the observation_noise_variance parameters of the TensorFlow Gaussian process model .
+• Observational noise which will be modelled directly by adding observation_noise_variance to the kernel matrix diagonal.

 In [7]: